mikkohei13/accounts-docker/README.md

 In order for the `ws` service to start up properly, `sso` needs to be running.
 Failure will lead to the `ws` exiting and login not working.
 This is now handled by declaring `ws` to be dependent on `sso` in the `docker-compose.yml` file, but this solution is not foolproof (see official documentation on `depends_on`).
 If issues arise, wait-for-me or similar could be used.

+if you want to change email configuration after the first build, this must be done with the Keycloak admin interface.
+(Changing email configuration in secrets/env-files has no effect.)

+To access Keycloak admin interface, do this:
+- Add `sso` to `/etc/hosts`
+- Add this to `docker-compose.yml`:

+		ports:
+		  - 8080:8080

+- Stop and start `sso` service (simple restart isn't enough)
+- Access `sso:8080` with your browser

 # Technical overview of the build & deployment process

 1) Pull latest code from Github